Devesh43/Solar-System-Simulation/README.md

 This project is a Python-based simulation of planetary motion using the **Pygame** library.
 The simulation visualizes celestial bodies—planets, moons, and spacecraft—moving in a solar system-like environment based on **Newtonian physics**.
 It provides an interactive and educational experience by accurately depicting the movement of planets around the Sun and the space telescope (JWST) orbiting at the Lagrange-2 (L2) point.

-The project aims to bring the beauty of celestial mechanics to life with **realistic orbital movement**, dynamic planetary interactions, and a visually engaging display of our solar system's inner planets.
+The project aims to bring the beauty  of celestial mechanics to life with **realistic orbital movements**, dynamic planetary interactions, and a visually engaging display of our solar system's inner planets.
 To enhance the experience, **background music from the *Interstellar Soundtrack*** plays during the simulation, immersing users in the wonders of space.

 ---